sammyalsadek/dotfiles/README.md

 # dotfiles
-The purpose of this repository is to store all of my dotfiles.
+The purpose of this repository is to store all of my dotfiles, and instructions on setting up a new machine.

-To setup a new machine to pull these dot files, follow the steps below:
+## Steps for setting up a new machine.

+1. (If using mac) Go to the system preferences -> accessibility and turn on reduce motion.

+2. (If using mac) Open a few new desktops and go to system preferences -> keyboard -> keyboard shortcut, and enable mission control desktop switching by number.

+3. Pull the dotfiles repository by using the following commands.
 ```
 cd ~
 git init